 Prerequisite: ・High Stance ・Low Stance ・Flux |

 Unlock the High and Low Stance to access the essential movesets for this Cestus build.
 Include Deflect, which allows you to parry enemy attacks, helping conserve Ki and improve survivability.
-Flux II also plays an important role by allowing you to perform a Ki Pulse while switching stances.
+Flux II also plays an important role, as it restores more Ki while switching stances, allowing you to recover more efficiently during combat.

 | Secret Skill | Effects |